kamil-sita/simple_kmeans/README.md

 **simple_kmeans** is easy to use Java KMeans library.

 ### usage
-Using **simple_kmeans** library is very easy:
+Using **simple_kmeans** library is very easy (huh):
 1. Compile source or download latest version from releases tab.
 2. Put it into external libraries in your IDE of choice.
-3. You need to create data container that implements SimpleKMeansData interface.
+3. Create data container that implements SimpleKMeansData interface.
 Example of implementation (from my other project):

 ```
 public class RgbKmeansContainer implements SimpleKMeansData {